DEVELOPMENTAL EVALUATIONS

 Per the state of Georgia (Rule 135-12-.01), persons licensed as social workers may:

-Administer and interpret ssessment instruments to provide psychosocial evaluations
+Administer and interpret assessment instruments to provide psychosocial evaluations

 Administer and interpret assessment instruments to provide in-depth analyses and determinations of the nature and status of emotional, cognitive, mental, behavioral, and interpersonal problems or conditions